MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 ### Understanding invoices

->   You can use the Sales Transaction Entry window to enter, print, and send
->   invoices in e-mail to your customers and to view, void, post, delete, or
->   transfer existing invoices.
+You can use the Sales Transaction Entry window to enter, print, and send invoices in e-mail to your customers and to view, void, post, delete, or transfer existing invoices.

->   You also can create an invoice by transferring a quote, order, or back order
->   to an invoice.
-When you transfer a document to an invoice, information about
->   the document, customer, and items will be transferred to the invoice.
+You also can create an invoice by transferring a quote, order, or back order to an invoice.
+When you transfer a document to an invoice, information about the document, customer, and items will be transferred to the invoice.

->   If you’re using sales fulfillment workflow, an invoice is created from a
->   fulfillment order when you advance the document status to status six.
-Refer
->   to *Understanding fulfillment orders* on page 87 and *Entering a fulfillment
->   order or invoice* on page 87.
+If you’re using sales fulfillment workflow, an invoice is created from a fulfillment order when you advance the document status to status six.
+Refer to *Understanding fulfillment orders* on page 87 and *Entering a fulfillment order or invoice* on page 87.

->   Transaction amounts on an invoice will be distributed automatically to
->   posting accounts.
-The distribution accounts and amounts won’t be displayed
->   for Inventory and Cost of Goods Sold.
-The actual cost will be determined
->   when you post the invoice and the cost and distribution accounts will be
->   displayed on the posting journal.
-To verify the accounts that will be used
->   for each item, choose the Item Number expansion button to open the Sales
->   Item Detail Entry window.
-Choose Distribution to view or change the accounts
->   used for that item.
+Transaction amounts on an invoice will be distributed automatically to posting accounts.
+The distribution accounts and amounts won’t be displayed for Inventory and Cost of Goods Sold.
+The actual cost will be determined when you post the invoice and the cost and distribution accounts will be displayed on the posting journal.
+To verify the accounts that will be used for each item, choose the Item Number expansion button to open the Sales Item Detail Entry window.
+Choose Distribution to view or change the accounts used for that item.

->   You can enter a negative invoice quantity for a line item, but the negative
->   quantity won’t be allocated or fulfilled.
-The negative invoice quantity is
->   assigned the return quantity type of On Hand automatically.
-You can’t enter
->   a negative invoice quantity for a drop-ship line item.
+You can enter a negative invoice quantity for a line item, but the negative quantity won’t be allocated or fulfilled.
+The negative invoice quantity is assigned the return quantity type of On Hand automatically.
+You can’t enter a negative invoice quantity for a drop-ship line item.

->   If you’re using Multicurrency Management, you can change the distribution
->   amounts only in the originating currency.
-If you change an amount in the
->   originating currency, the functional amount will be recalculated.
+If you’re using Multicurrency Management, you can change the distribution amounts only in the originating currency.
+If you change an amount in the originating currency, the functional amount will be recalculated.

-### Entering an invoice
+#### Entering an invoice

->   Use this information to enter an invoice.
-If you’re using sales fulfillment
->   workflow, refer to *Entering a fulfillment order or invoice* on page 87.
+Use this information to enter an invoice.
+If you’re using sales fulfillment workflow, refer to *Entering a fulfillment order or invoice* on page 87.

->   You can use the Sales Transaction Entry window to enter and print invoices
->   for your customers and to view, void, post, delete, or transfer existing
+You can use the Sales Transaction Entry window to enter and print invoices for your customers and to view, void, post, delete, or transfer existing invoices.
->   invoices.
 You also can send invoices in e-mail.
-For more information, see
->   *Understanding invoices* on page 93.
+For more information, see *Understanding invoices* on page 93.

->   You can change the shipping address or the site ID for a single line item by
->   choosing the Ship to Address ID lookup button or the Default Site lookup
->   button in the Sales

-##### **P A R T 2** T R A N S A C T I O N E N T R Y

-Transaction Entry window or the Sales Item Detail Entry window and selecting a new ship-to address ID or site ID.
+You can change the shipping address or the site ID for a single line item by choosing the Ship to Address ID lookup button or the Default Site lookup button in the Sales Transaction Entry window or the Sales Item Detail Entry window and selecting a new ship-to address ID or site ID.
 The changes will apply only to the selected line item.
 If you enter a new line item, the ship-to address ID or site ID will come from the previously entered item.

 You can use the Copy button in the Sales Transaction Entry window to copy line items from one sales document to another.
 See *Copying sales document items* on page 85 for more information.

 **To enter an invoice:**